scchow/aoc-2022/README.md

 ```
 Replacing `<CURRENT_DAY>` with current day number.

-Remember to update `input.txt`, `test.txt` and header, main, and test files accordingly.
+Remember to update `input.txt`, `test.txt` with the new day's inputs.